-- Teaching Assistant (title code 2310): No experience necessary - Teaching Associate (title code 1506): Has a master's degree or has completed at least 36 units of graduate coursework (not including courses 375 or 495) and has at least one academic year of UCLA TA experience.
-Advancement to teaching associate is made at the discretion of the Department. - Teaching Fellow (title code 2300): Formally advanced to candidacy, has demonstrated professional maturity and excellence as a scholar and teacher, and has at least two academic years of UCLA TA experience.
+- Teaching Assistant (title code 2310): No experience necessary. - Associate Instructor (title code 1506): Has a master's degree or has completed at least 36 units of graduate coursework (not including course 495) and has at least one academic year of UCLA TA experience.
+Advancement to Associate Instructor is made at the discretion of the Department;

+Teaching Fellow (title code 2300): Formally advanced to doctoral candidacy, has demonstrated professional maturity and excellence as a scholar and teacher, and has at least two academic years of UCLA TA experience.
 Advancement to teaching fellow is made at the discretion of the Department.

-For more information in this regard, refer to the Academic Apprentice Personnel Manual for Students: http://www.gdnet.ucla.edu/gss/appm/aapmstudent.pdf.
+For more information in this regard, refer to the Academic Apprentice Personnel Manual for Students: https://grad.ucla.edu/funding/working-at-ucla/academic-apprentice-personnel-manual/.